-Julie Holt Lucia (Ms. Julie) is the owner and director of Studio Dance Centre as well as a dance instructor.
+Julie Holt Lucia (Ms. Julie) is the founder and owner of Studio Dance Centre.
 Her dance education took place across the United States, where she attended programs at North Carolina School of the Arts (now UNCSA), the Eglevsky Ballet, Idyllwild Arts Academy, Mid-Pacific Institute, Douglas Anderson School of the Arts, and Florida State University.
-She earned a BA in Philosophy from the University of North Texas.
-Ms. Julie opened Studio Dance Centre in 2006 and has continued her professional education by attending teaching and business seminars whenever possible, including the Dance Life Teacher Conference, Dance Teacher Summit, Studio Owner University, and EntreLeadership 1-Day.
-She is also a proud member of More Than Just Great Dancing® and the National Dance Education Organization.
-In addition to her work at SDC, Ms. Julie is on the Studio Advisory Team for Traveling Tutus, Inc. and she is a volunteer for Big Brothers Big Sisters of America.
+She later earned a BA in Philosophy from the University of North Texas.
+In 2006, Ms. Julie opened Studio Dance Centre and in 2014 became an affiliate of More Than Just Great Dancing®.
+In addition to her work at SDC, Ms. Julie is a More Than Just Great Dancing® Certified Coach, offering guidance and support to studio owners and small businesses.
+Ms. Julie is also the founder of Moonlight Writing, a boutique writing business serving other dance studios, and she is a volunteer mentor for Big Brothers Big Sisters of America.

-Amanda Deitz (Ms. Amanda) is SDC’s accounts manager as well as a dance instructor.
+Amanda Deitz (Ms. Amanda) is SDC’s director of accounts, as well as a dance instructor.
 She grew up dancing at Toby’s School of Dance in Richardson and became a member of Dallas Black Dance Theatre II in high school.
 Ms. Amanda later earned her BFA in Contemporary Dance and Performance from the University of North Carolina School of the Arts.
 In college, she was the recipient of the Jerry Bywaters Cochran Scholarship from the Dance Council of North Texas and spent time in Paris studying choreography under Kazuko Hirabayashi.
 Ms. Amanda also had the privilege of attending the American Dance Festival and the Bates Dance Festival.
 After college, she spent four seasons dancing with Donna Sternberg and Dancers, a professional modern dance company based in Los Angeles.
 Ms. Amanda is also a licensed massage therapist specializing in sports therapy and injury prevention.